bitzhuwei/CSharpGL/CSharpGL/readme.md

 # release notes:
 ## v1.0.5.0:
 1. CSSL(C-Sharp-Shading-Language) supports coding GLSL shader in C#.
+2. Build-in functions and variables availabe for CSSL.

 ## v1.0.4.1:
 1. integrate all uniform variables and array variables inheriting from UniformVariable.